-So that’s why June is Men’s Health Awareness Month.
-It’s all about empowering yourself (and other men in your life!) to take care of your body, eat right, exercise, and work to prevent disease while also understanding the barriers that stop you from getting the care you need.
+Men’s Health Awareness Month is all about empowering yourself (and other men in your life!) to take care of your body and mind, eat right, exercise, and work to prevent disease while also understanding the barriers that stop you from getting the care you need.

 A+ Personal Care

 When you look better, you feel better.
-Building a personal hygiene routine that nourishes and protects your skin can boost your mental and physical wellness in a snap.
-You’ll want to fill your bathroom cabinet with products that provide gentle, healthy, sulfate-free cleansing that balances out your skin’s moisture levels.
+Building a personal hygiene routine that nourishes and protects your skin can boost your mental and physical wellness in one shower (maybe 2 since it’s June).
+Fill your bathroom cabinet with products that provide gentle, healthy, sulfate-free cleansing that balances out your skin’s moisture levels.
 We’ve designed all our products to do just that.
-From our Deodorant to our Body Wash.
-Premium ingredients to keep you at your cleanest with unbeatable scents that last all day.
+From our Aluminum Free Deodorant to our SPF 30 Face Moisturizer, we’ve crafted our products with premium ingredients to keep you at your cleanest with unbeatable scents that last all day.
 Feeling better already.

 It Starts in the Kitchen